luky1971/g_tessla/README.md

 (So don't be surprised when you come back hours later and see a hundred thousand new files in your current directory)

 By default, lltessellator is parallelized with OpenMP (see installation instructions below).
-To disable parallelization at runtime, add the option -nopar.
+To set the number of threads at runtime, set -nthreads X where X is the number of threads to use.
+The default behavior is to use the maximum number of cores available.

 ### INSTALLATION